eoinkelly/notes/security/ssh.md

 ```
 # Make a new SSH key (-C is the comment)
+# 2048 bits is default, using 4096 for extra protection against brute forcing the key
 ssh-keygen -t rsa -b 4096 -C 'Firstname Lastname me@my_email_address.com'
+# (you will be prompted for new private key password)

 # Check password of existing key
 openssl rsa -text -noout -in id_rsa

 # Change password of existing SSH key
 ssh-keygen -p -f keyfile

+# Add a private key to the agent (and store creds in OSX Keychain)
+ssh-add -K ./path/to/privatekey
+# (you will be prompted for private key password)

 # Show which keys are loaded into agent
 ssh-add -l